First off… before you start salivating over this Brazilian Jujitsu movie… Let me warn you. Red Belt the movie is a drama!

 It’s about a BJJ instructor, Mike Terry (played by Chiwetel Ejiofor).

 Mike wants to stick to the traditional ways of teaching and BEING Jujitsu.
 He’s a top fighter, one of the best around, but he doesn’t want to sell out.

 He avoids the over-commercialization of the sport and doesn’t compete for big-time money.

 In fact, his own school is struggling.
 He’s broke.
 But he’s at peace with that as long as he’s pure of heart.

 The story gets a lot deeper, so watch it.

 There’s Plenty of Eye Candy for Martial Artists and Mixed Martial Arts (MMA) Enthusiasts too

-Plus, David Mamet, the writer-director of Red Belt, was a purple belt when this film released.
-I’m surprised that Tito Ortiz, Chuck Liddel and Royce Gracie were missing?
-If you want a good movie that has Jujitsu fight scenes in it, you’ll like Red Belt.
+Plus, David Mamet, the writer-director of Red Belt, was a purple belt when this film was released.
+I’m surprised that Tito Ortiz, Chuck Liddel and Royce Gracie were missing.
+If you want a good movie that has Jujitsu fight scenes in it, you’ll like Red Belt the movie.